Healthy Black Bean Chocolate Brownies

 Ashvee Kanwar

 Hi there!
-I'm Ashvee and this is where I share my edible adventures and love for whole foods.
-I've been working with food and kids for many years and am happiest cooking, teaching, and dreaming up new ways to bring people around the table.
+I’m Ashvee, and this is where I share my love for whole foods and edible adventures.
+With years of experience working with food and kids, I find my happiest moments in the kitchen—cooking, teaching, and dreaming up new ways to bring people together around the table.

-My son, Sid, is my partner in crime and guinea pig, biggest fan and vocal critic, and has brought a childlike playfulness to my cooking.
+My son, Sid, is my partner in crime—my biggest fan, my vocal critic, and the playful spirit who inspires my cooking every day.

-Some of my best childhood memories are from the time spent together cooking and eating as a family, and through this blog, I hope to share that joy and my passion for food & cooking with you and your family!
+Some of my fondest childhood memories come from cooking and eating as a family, and through this blog, I’m excited to share that joy, along with my passion for food and cooking, with you and your loved ones!

 Previous